An Overview of WIT

 do-nothing: func();

-The function type is the word func, followed by a parenthesised, comma-separated list of parameters (names and types).
+The function type is the keyword func, followed by a parenthesised, comma-separated list of parameters (names and types).
 If the function returns a value, this is expressed as an arrow symbol (->) followed by the return type:

 // This function does not return a value